 I stood outside the door as I often did – trying to prepare myself for what was to occur.
 Pondering, “Had I made a mistake, was I wrong to come yet again?”
 The voices of so many ringing in my ears, “Why do you go, she doesn’t want you?”
 “Why do you put yourself through such pain?”
-“Let her long for you.” or “Tough love is what she needs not unconditional love.”
+“Let her long for you.” or “Tough love is what she needs – not unconditional love.”
 Their words left me wondering, was this too painful for me to endure?
-Was it even helpful to show up?
+Does my presence even help?
+Was unconditional love even possible?

 Was unconditional love even possible?

-Feeling like a fool for coming back time after time – Who wants to be where one is not wanted?
+I hesitate before pushing the buzzer as my thoughts run over me.
+Feeling like a fool for coming back time after time – Who wants to be where one is not desired?

 Hesitating for a second and then I remembered, God had entrusted this child to me and this was not the time to give up.